Learn about the process of gender selection with IVF

-~ In-vitro fertilization involves stimulating a woman’s cycle using fertility drugs, monitoring follicle growth and triggering ovulation.
-After retrieving resulting eggs in an in-office procedure, Dr. Rispler and Innovative Fertility Center embryologists combine egg and collected sperm in the IVF lab.
-After fertilization, one or more embryos are ready for preimplantation genetic diagnosis (PGD).
+In vitro fertilization involves stimulating a woman’s ovaries using injectable fertility medications, monitoring follicle growth and triggering ovulation.
+After retrieving the resulting eggs in an in-office procedure, our embryologists combine the eggs with sperm in the IVF lab.
+Once fertilization occurs, the embryos are ready for PGT as part of gender selection with IVF.

 - PGT takes place after fertilization.
 After taking a small biopsy of each embryo, experts can examine its makeup to determine whether the embryo is male or female.

 - Using the results of the PGT report, your doctor will then transfer only an embryo of the desired sex, either male or female, to the uterus of the intended mother.

 Some patients may worry about the embryo biopsy.
 However, clinical research can reassure patients that this procedure should not harm the embryo.

 Discussing common reasons for gender selection with IVF

 Couples and individuals often ask our Manhattan Beach fertility center team about gender selection in the following situations.

 - Family balancing.
 In this case, family balancing gives parents who have only sons or daughters a chance to have a child of another sex in the family.
 Parents planning to grow their family can use this exciting advance in reproductive medicine to genetically analyze each embryo before transfer.